gallenc/solent2Public/workup/experimental/session2/Exercise1.md

 The method returns the response object which contains the HTTP html response which this jsp will return.

 If you look inside the method you will see many lines beginning with out.write().
-These lines contain the static web page content taken from the jsp.
+These lines contain the static web page content extracted from wihin the jsp.

 ```
       out.write("<!DOCTYPE html>\n");